Princess Rosette: Legacy

 A late 18th century translation of the tale titles it The Princess Rosetta.
 Later publications by Clara de Chatelain (1852), and illustrator Katherine Pyle (1920) kept the name as Princess Rosetta.

 The tale was one of many from d'Aulnoy's pen to be adapted to the stage by James Planché, as part of his Fairy Extravaganza.
 He used the tale as basis for his play The King of the Peacocks.

-It was translated into German by Johann August Apel as "König Pfau" and included in the first volume of the Gespensterbuch (1810).
+It was retold in German by Johann August Apel as "König Pfau" and included in the first volume of the Gespensterbuch (1810).

 The tale was also translated into Norwegian, as Prindsesse Rosette, et Fee-Eventyr.

 The tale was adapted and retold by William Trowbridge Larned as The King of the Peacocks.

 Analysis

 Princess Rosette is classified as Aarne–Thompson–Uther Index ATU 403, "The Black and the White Bride", tales where the female protagonist is substituted by a false heroine as the love interest.